brotame/multi-step-form/README.md

 #### Form and slider

-Place a slider inside the form that you want to use.
+Place a slider inside the form that you are using.
 Inside each slide, you can put all the inputs you want.
-Give a unique ID to the form.
+Make sure that:

+- The form has a submit button placed anywhere inside it.
+Hide it as the Next button will replace its functionality.
+- The form has a unique ID. `I.E: #form`

 > Note: Make sure that you give the ID to the **Form** and not the _Form Block_.